Russia, China call for restraint after Trump comment on North Korea

 On Saturday, Trump made a similar comment on Twitter about how negotiations have failed for 25 years and said “only one thing will work” with North Korea.

+“There is one thing the U.S. Army can do and that is you have got to be ready to ensure that we have military options that our President can employ if needed,” Mattis said in a speech at an annual U.S. Army conference.

+“We currently are in a diplomatically led effort and how many times have you seen the U.N.
+Security Council vote unanimously, now twice in a row, to impose stronger sanctions on North Korea,” Mattis said.

-Reporting by Dmitry Solovyov in Moscow, Doina Chiacu in Washington; Additional reporting by Ben Blanchard in Beijing; Editing by Andrew Osborn, Jeffrey Benkoe and Nick Macfie
+Reporting by Dmitry Solovyov in Moscow, Doina Chiacu, Phil Stewart and Idrees Ali in Washington; Additional reporting by Ben Blanchard in Beijing; Editing by Nick Macfie and Grant McCool